- Building happier futures for children and young people is at the heart of everything we do.

 - Any child who comes under our supervision will have a care plan, this plan will set positive goals for that child’s future.

 - Be it short or long term, we want to make a positive difference.

-There are many ways to look at fostering and the goal of Family Fostering Partners and our foster carers.
+There are many ways to look at fostering and the goals of Family Fostering Partners and our foster parents.
 There are short-term goals as well as long-term ones.
 The ultimate goal is to help any child and young person who might have become lost in the system to have positive outcomes in life.

 What is a positive outcome?
 Usually, it is something that we can too easily take for granted such as being safe, being healthy, and having economic wellbeing.
 When a child has lived in chaos, these are not taken for granted nor are the possibilities for achieving fulfilment.

 We strive to create an atmosphere where such outcomes for children become reality.
 This is what we consider to be the foundation to fostering.
 Our carers are trained in the skills that empower them to help looked after children achieve positive fostering outcomes.

 There is a strong link between educational achievement and successful adulthood.
 For youngsters, their home environment often sets the stage for their ability to do well in school.
 If they have been living in an abusive home or have been subjected to neglect, they will need the safety and emotional nourishment that allows them to thrive and learn.